MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE.md

 lrwxrwxrwx 1 root root   9 Feb  1 18:58 usb-13ba_Barcode_Reader-event-kbd -> ../event0
 ~~~~

 If you want all the details about your USB device, you can use the command `sudo lsusb`, short for 'list USB devices'.
-Adding the option `-v` for 'be verbose', you will get a long and detailed list of all USB devices attached to your RPi. `lsusb` will now display detailed information about the devices shown.
-This includes configuration descriptors for the device's current speed.
-Class descriptors will be shown, when available, for USB device classes including hub, audio, HID, communications, and chipcard.

 Scroll through the output to find the *Barcode Reader*.
-This long description can be helpful if you need specific information about available drivers or information on how to operate your device from the command line (none of this you will need to do now, this is for your RPi future - once you get into hacking your device).

-In this case, for example, we learn that the product ID of the device is `PCP-BCG4209`.
+This long description can be helpful if you need specific information about available drivers.
+In my case, for example, we learn that the product ID of the device is `PCP-BCG4209`.
 Below I am listing an excerpt from the complete list of information.

 ~~~~
 $ sudo lsusb -v